nscaledev/baski/README.md

 | [OpenStack](docs/openstack.md) |
 | [Kubevirt](docs/kubevirt.md)   |

-*More clouds could be supported but may not be maintained directly by Drewbernetes.*
+*More clouds could be supported but may not be maintained directly by Nscale.*

 # Usage